 |STS and partners take the first steps to address Human- Elephant conflict (HEC) in the Panjane community.

 You might remember our recent post about the Human-Elephant conflict situation?
-A few weeks ago in southern Mozambique, a group of 8 elephants destroyed precious crops from multiple families, leaving the land near bare.
+A few weeks ago in southern Mozambique, a group of 8 Elephants destroyed precious crops from multiple families, leaving the land near bare.
 After the first visit, we kept close contact with community leaders.
 This is so we are able to react quickly and efficiently, in case the animals came back for crops.

-How Future Damage Has Been Prevented
+How Have We Prevented Future Damage

 First of all, our approach to this specific and serious situation will be to translocate all the elephants in the Panjane community.
 They will be moved to a safe and secure protected area, ensuring both humans and elephants are safe.